-Amazon has announced a new fulfillment center, dubbed the "Pooler Megasite," to be built at a central point between unincorporated Chatham, city of Savannah, city of Pooler, and Garden City.
-The project is expected to be complete in the second half of 2022, and is predicted to add 1000 jobs to the economy.
+Amazon has announced a new fulfillment center to be built on the Megasite, at a central point between unincorporated Chatham, city of Savannah, city of Pooler, and Garden City.
+The project is expected to be complete in the second half of 2022, and is predicted to add 1,000 jobs to the economy.
 This fulfillment center is a part of a larger trend of the growing foothold of the logistics industry in the area.
 The facilities' location creates the opportunity for multiple jurisdictions to participate and work in this job system.